 Herniated discs and spinal stenosis are conditions that cause long-term back pain by compressing nerves in the spinal canal.
-Ripu Arora, MD, and the expert team at Arora Pain Clinic offer an extensive selection of cutting edge therapies for treating herniated discs and spinal stenosis at their branches in Torrance, Victorville, and Newport Beach, California.
+Ripu Arora, MD, and the expert team at Arora Pain Clinic offer an extensive selection of cutting edge therapies for treating herniated discs and spinal stenosis at their office in Torrance, California.
 If you’re looking for a specialist practice that could genuinely improve your quality of life, call Arora Pain Clinic today, or use the online booking tool.

 In between the vertebrae in your spine, there are shock absorbent cushions that have a jelly-like center and a thick outer casing.
 These are the spinal discs that protect the vertebrae and help keep your spine flexible.

 A herniated disc happens when the interior of a disc pushes through a weak spot or tear in the outer casing.
 If the inside of the disc protrudes far enough, it can press on nerves in the spinal canal, causing pain and other sensations like tingling, weakness, and numbness.

 Spinal stenosis is a problem that often occurs because of degenerative changes in your spine that cause narrowing of the spinal canal.
 The discs that protect each vertebra start to dry out and flatten as you get older, which changes the shape of your spine slightly.

 This puts pressure on the facet joints that connect the vertebrae, increasing the narrowing effect.
 These facet joints start to deteriorate too, and your body often responds by producing bone spurs to reinforce the spine.
 The ligaments holding the bones together begin to enlarge, and this causes even more narrowing.